datastax/pulsar-transformations/README.md

 ### Merge KeyValue

 Merges the fields of KeyValue records where both the key and value are structured types of the same schema type.
-(Currently only AVRO is supported).
+(Currently only AVRO and JSON are supported).

 Step name: `merge-key-value`